kms1212/foliOS/docs/architecture/boot-flow.md

 2. Vellum initializes enough CPU, memory, disk, filesystem, video, and console support to read boot configuration and load bootloader modules.
 3. Vellum loads the `load_folios` bootloader module through the `loadmodule` command.
-4. The `load_folios` module collects bootloader/platform information, builds the
-   boot information table, loads or finalizes the kernel handoff, and transfers control to Strata.
+4. The `load_folios` module acts as the current `stload` producer: it collects bootloader/platform information, builds the boot information table, loads the kernel image, and transfers control to the kernel entry point.
-5. Strata receives the boot information table through the common handoff ABI and initializes platform state, memory management, interrupts, timers, process/thread infrastructure, and diagnostics.
+5. Strata consumes the boot information table through the common handoff ABI and begins kernel initialization.
 6. Once a runnable thread exists, scheduler dispatch becomes the normal execution path.